-- ❖ Include curb, gutter, sidewalk and bike lanes on North Nevada Avenue. - ❖ Improve vehicular connectivity across Templeton Gap drainage by extending Cascade Avenue north and Mallow Road south. - ❖ Improve east-west connectivity between Cascade Avenue and Stone Avenue. - Encourage a new urban trail connection along Commerce Street/4th Street to connect Flanagan Park to the east with the Pikes Peak Greenway and Gossage Park to the west. - Utilize the railroad right of way for trail and transit use.
+- ❖ Include curb, gutter, sidewalk and bike lanes on North Nevada Avenue. - ❖ Improve vehicular connectivity across Templeton Gap drainage by extending Cascade Avenue north and Mallow Road south. - Connect Nichols Boulevard through to North Nevada Avenue. - Extend Commerce Street across North Nevada Avenue and create a new signalized intersection. - Encourage a new urban trail connection along Commerce Street/4th Street to connect Flanagan Park to the east with the Pikes Peak Greenway and Gossage Park to the west. - Utilize the railroad right of way for trail and transit use.